kirillsemyonkin/ctf-grsu-new-year-2024/osint/a-red-tractor-is-coming-to-us-147/README.md

 ---

-1. Search on any service allows you to know what it is - Belarus MTZ-311.
+1. Search on any online service allows you to know what it is - Belarus MTZ-311.

 2. Searching for rules allows you to know what rights - the category is B, the minimum age of obtaining rights is 17, and you can study for 2-3 years before that happens.